Canals of Scotland

 The Forth & Clyde Canal first opened in 1790, providing a route for seagoing vessels between the Firth of Forth and the Firth of Clyde.
 The Union Canal, which opened in 1842, was built to bring coal and other minerals to Edinburgh.

-canals of ScotlandBoth canals were closed in the 1960’s until Lottery funding was obtained to fund their restoration, completed in 2001, and the construction of the Falkirk Wheel, which opened a year later.
+Both canals were closed in the 1960’s until Lottery funding was obtained to fund their restoration, completed in 2001, and the construction of the Falkirk Wheel, which opened a year later.
 This magnificent structure, which replaces a flight of 11 locks, moves boats between the two canals in two giant gondolas, raising or lowering them 25 metres.

-Top 5 Holidays on the Lowland Canals
+Top 5 canal boat holidays on the Scottish Lowland Canals

-3. Navigate to Bowling & back – on a week’s break from Falkirk, you can cruise along the Forth & Clyde Canal, following the Clyde Estuary all the way down to the old ship building village of Bowling in West Dunbartonshire.
+- Navigate to Bowling & back – on a week’s break from Falkirk, you can cruise along the Forth & Clyde Canal, following the Clyde Estuary all the way down to the old ship building village of Bowling in West Dunbartonshire.
 The route has a rich mix of industry old and new, as well as stunning views of the Clyde and relics of the ship building era.
-Along the way, you’ll pass through Auchinstarry, the site of a Roman fort, and Kirkintilloch, which dates back to the 13th The journey to Bowling and back travels 58 miles, passing through 48 locks and takes around 32 cruising hours.
+Along the way, you’ll pass through Auchinstarry, the site of a Roman fort, and Kirkintilloch, which dates back to the 13th century.
+The journey to Bowling and back travels 58 miles, passing through 48 locks and takes around 32 cruising hours.